pivpn/pivpn/.github/ISSUE_TEMPLATE/pivpn-report.md

 ---
-name: Support Request
+name: PiVPN Report
-about: Request support from PiVPN comunity
+about: Report issues to PiVPN comunity
-title: "[Support] Your Issue here"
+title: "Short description of Your Issue here"
-labels: ''
+labels: 'Needs Investigation'
 assignees: ''

 ---